Duduble: Mogadishu Sharia court

-Islamic Courts, Ethiopian Invasion of Somalia and Al-Shabaab
+Islamic Courts, Ethiopian invasion of Somalia and Al-Shabaab

 2000s

-By early 2001, the Duduble run Sharia courts had carried out a total of five executions.
-When the Mogadishu sharia courts merged in 2000 and the Islamic Courts Union (ICU) formed, the Duduble would represent a core component of the organization.
-In 2006, members of the sub-clan controlled the finances of Mogadishu's seaport and international airport on behalf of the ICU.
-By 2005, a court ran by the clan known as "Dabaqayn" was one of the eleven sharia courts running in Mogadishu.
-Despite many of the initial sharia courts being clan based, in 2006 Duduble ICU militia would reportedly decline certain appeals from Duduble elders, instead pointing to Islamic Courts Unions Supreme Council as the true authority.
+By early 2001, Duduble-run Sharia courts had carried out a total of five executions.
+When the Mogadishu Sharia courts merged in 2000 to form the Islamic Courts Union (ICU), the Duduble became a core component of the organization.
+In 2006, members of the sub-clan reportedly controlled the finances of Mogadishu's seaport and international airport on behalf of the ICU.

+By 2005, a court run by the clan known as Dabaqayn was one of the eleven Sharia courts operating in Mogadishu.
+Although many early Sharia courts were clan-based, by 2006 Duduble ICU militias reportedly declined appeals from Duduble elders, instead pointing to the ICU's Supreme Council as the final authority.

-While some members of the sub clan worked for the Transitional Federal Government of Somalia (TFG), overwhelmingly sympathies lay with Al-Shabaab as the TFG was widely viewed as an Ethiopian puppet and Al-Shabaab the only organized resistance to Ethiopian occupation.
-The Duduble and other Hawiye sub clans such as the Ayr and Murusade would represent the core of the resistance to the Ethiopian occupation of Mogadishu in 2007.
+While some members of the sub-clan served within the Transitional Federal Government (TFG), popular sympathies largely leaned toward Al-Shabaab, as the TFG was widely viewed as an Ethiopian proxy, while Al-Shabaab was regarded as the main organized resistance to the Ethiopian presence.
+The Duduble, along with other Hawiye sub-clans such as the Ayr and Murusade, formed the core of the resistance during the Ethiopian occupation of Mogadishu in 2007.

-In the years following the fall of the Islamic Courts Union, the Duduble would find itself at odds with the TFG, driven in large part by random detentions and summary executions of clan members and elders by TFG forces.
-Abdullahi Isse Abtidon, a Duduble TFG member of parliament and a prominent religious leader who served with the ICU, would be assassinated on 15 April 2009, by suspected Al-Shabaab assassins.
-Abitdon had been using his influence to reach out to hardline Islamists and the assassination was consequently considered a serious blow to reconciliation efforts between Islamist organizations and the TFG.
+In the years following the fall of the ICU, the Duduble frequently clashed with the TFG, due in part to the detention and summary execution of clan members and elders by TFG forces.

+Abdullahi Isse Abtidon, a Duduble TFG parliamentarian and former ICU religious leader, was assassinated on 15 April 2009 by suspected Al-Shabaab gunmen.
+Abtidon had been using his influence to engage hardline Islamists, and his death was considered a major setback to reconciliation efforts between Islamist factions and the TFG.

-Following the end of the Ethiopian occupation of Somalia in January 2009, the clan held a major meeting in Mogadishu.
-After deliberations, elders and youth participating in the conference came to the consensus to continue supporting the insurgency against AMISOM forces.
-On 20 January 2009 the Duduble would put out a statement on its position:We thank God for the withdrawal of our enemy, the Ethiopian forces, from Banaadir [Mogadishu and its environs].
-We have in the past called for the adoption of shari'ah law and we will stick with this.
-We will also continue with the jihad against the non-believing troops from Ethiopia if they remain in the country.
-We urge the Somali people to embrace shari'ah law, which is the solution for our religion, people and country.
-We also call on the Muslims to unite in the name of the Holy Koran and be wary of conspiracies by the enemy.
-God bless you.Following the withdrawal of most Ethiopian forces, Ahmed Nur Ali Jumale would control Bakara Market and its surrounding regions with a Duduble-based militia.
+After the end of the Ethiopian occupation in January 2009, the clan held a major meeting in Mogadishu.
+Elders and youth agreed to continue supporting the insurgency against AMISOM forces.

+On 20 January 2009, the Duduble issued a public statement:

+We thank God for the withdrawal of our enemy, the Ethiopian forces, from Banaadir.
+We have long called for the adoption of shari'ah law, and we will adhere to this.
+We will also continue the jihad against the non-believing Ethiopian troops if they remain in the country.
+We urge the Somali people to embrace shari'ah law, the solution for our religion, people, and country.
+We also call on Muslims to unite in the name of the Holy Koran and be wary of the enemy's conspiracies.
+God bless you.

+Following the withdrawal of most Ethiopian forces, Ahmed Nur Ali Jumale controlled Bakara Market and surrounding areas with a Duduble-based militia.